ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Conclusion

 \section{Conclusion}

-This paper introduces \benchname{}, the first comprehensive benchmark for evaluating agent communication protocols, and \metaprot{}, a dynamic router that leverages protocol diversity for improved performance.
-Our systematic evaluation across diverse scenarios reveals that protocol choice significantly impacts system behavior across multiple dimensions—no single protocol dominates universally.
-By providing standardized evaluation tools and demonstrating the benefits of dynamic selection, we aim to transform protocol choice from ad-hoc decisions to principled engineering.
-As multi-agent systems mature from research curiosities to production infrastructure, understanding and optimizing communication layers becomes essential for building reliable, efficient, and scalable deployments.
+This paper introduces \benchname{}, a benchmark for evaluating agent communication protocols, and \metaprot{}, a constraint-aware router that composes protocols under explicit requirements.
+Our systematic evaluation across diverse scenarios reveals that protocol choice significantly impacts task utility, latency, overhead, recovery behavior, and security posture, and that no single protocol dominates universally.
+The added boundary and scaling analysis clarifies that \benchname{} compares protocol-native behavior under shared task controls, while heterogeneous \metaprot{} deployments incur additive bridge costs that remain small in our moderate-scale regimes.
+By providing standardized evaluation tools, a scoped selection benchmark, and practical selection guidance, we aim to turn protocol choice from ad-hoc intuition into principled systems engineering.
+As multi-agent systems mature from research curiosities to production infrastructure, understanding and optimizing communication layers becomes essential for reliable, efficient, and scalable deployments.